 Do you need the Patented Tear-A-Byte® Method to Track – Contain – Destroy – Verify Loose Media?

-The answer to your cybersecurity control challenge is the ISO, NIST and NAID certified TechR2’s Patented Tear-A-Byte solution.
+The answer to your cybersecurity control challenge is the ISO, and NIST certified TechR2’s Patented Tear-A-Byte solution.
 Data and Hard Drive Shredding Tracking Destruction Containment Service (techr2.com).
 All TechR2 products and services incorporate Zero Trust Architecture data security techniques.
 Zero Trust Model – TechR2.

 TechR2’s NEW Data Destruction as a Service (DDaaS) is the future model and the archaic ITAD processes are dead.
 DDaaS Data Destruction as a Service – TechR2.